Don't miss it!

 In addition to the joys of the Operetta and Folklore Theatre, you can indulge in the gorgeous sights of Budapest, such as the bridges, the House of Parliament, the Fisherman’s bastion or the Citadel.
 The alluring panorama is guaranteed to turn a simple evening into one of your greatest experiences with the help of our entertaining Folklore and Operetta Theatre.

 In addition to the wonderful sights of the Hungarian capital, you can partake in a memorable gastronomical experience as well.
-As part of our Operetta & Folklore Theatre you have the opportunity to spoil your senses with a few drinks, a 3- or 6-course dinner.
+As part of our Operetta & Folklore Theatre you have the opportunity to spoil your senses with a few drinks, and a 4 -course dinner.

 The Budapest Operetta & Folklore Theatre provides a 3 in 1 experience: dinner, sightseeing and entertainment.